-Cascadia Wildlands has been working with its allies at the Center for Biological Diversity, Portland Audubon Society and Crag Law Center to halt the ongoing “take” of the Endangered Species Act-listed marbled murrelet on three of Oregon’s state forests for over three years now, and process has taken numerous twists and turns.
+Cascadia Wildlands has been working with its allies at the Center for Biological Diversity, Portland Audubon Society and Crag Law Center to halt the ongoing “take” of the Endangered Species Act-listed marbled murrelet on three of Oregon’s state forests for over three years now (as of 2012), and process has taken numerous twists and turns.

 We have been developing this campaign for over a decade now, and have finally secured the big first step in achieving a long-term conservation victory for the Elliott State Forest and the imperlied murrelet.
 We hope our friends and bird lovers everywhere do what they can to support us in these important efforts.
 This imperiled seabird needs our help and we need your help to get the job done.

 Click here for more information about the marbled murrelet.